Wolfrine/GrowthWebsite/README.md

 - Develop a system to track user activities within the application.
 - Create a module to display activity logs to administrators for monitoring purposes.
 - Ensure activity logs include important actions such as login, logout, data modifications, and other key interactions.
+- Count of active logged-in users in gt_aj_app via common component --  either via pre build firestore auth (if possible) or by saving info whenever login happens
+- Total users list to be showns to admin in gt_aj_register -- create a side menu for admin so that switch can be done between Institute list and Users list

+## Can Git md file be displayed in website?

 ## Enhance Registration Page
 - Pre-fill the institute name field based on the subdomain parameter.